 Square Inc. and DeFi

 Square Inc. was created just after the 2008-2009 financial crisis by entrepreneurs Jack Dorsey and Jim McKelvey.
-The technology company provides state of the art merchant services including payment methods.
+The technology company provides state-of-the-art merchant services including payment methods.
 Their platform is used by millions of small businesses to accept credit card payments, track sales and inventory, and secure financing.
 Defi or decentralized finance is a system for financial products to be made available on a public decentralized blockchain network.
-This allows them to be open for anyone to use, rather than using an intermediary including banks.
-Unlike a bank or brokerage account, a government-issued ID, Social Security number, or proof of address are not necessary to use DeFi.
-More specifically, DeFi refers to a system by which software written on blockchains makes it possible for buyers, sellers, lenders, and borrowers to interact peer to peer or with a strictly software-based middleman.
+This allows them to be open for anyone to use, rather than needing an intermediary such as a bank.
+Unlike a bank or brokerage account, government-issued ID, Social Security number, or proof of address are not necessary for access.
+Succinctly, DeFi refers to a system by which software written on blockchains makes it possible for buyers, sellers, lenders, and borrowers to interact peer to peer or with a strictly software-based middleman.

 Competition for Ethereum and Others

-The Bitcoin DeFi announcement follows up an earlier Tweet this month when Dorsey announced that Square Inc. will launch its own Bitcoin hardware wallet to provide assisted custody to make the process easier for mainstream users.
-It remains to be seen whether this bolsters demand for Bitcoin-based DeFi and pulls from Ethereum’s momentum, or if this expanding market helps build usage, acceptance, and reliance on both Bitcoin and Ethereum based service while providing Square with a decentralized finance service for their customers.
+The Bitcoin DeFi announcement follows up an earlier Tweet this month when Dorsey announced that Square Inc. will launch its own Bitcoin hardware wallet to provide assisted custody making the process easier for mainstream users.
+It remains to be seen whether this bolsters demand for Bitcoin-based DeFi and pulls from Ethereum’s momentum, or if this expanding market helps build usage, acceptance, and reliance on both Bitcoin and Ethereum based services while providing Square with a decentralized finance service for their customers.

 What are DAPPs (Decentralized Applications)?

 Greener Alternatives to Bitcoin Mining

 The Benefits of DeFi